 The most northern star, is known as “Yed Prior” at mag.
 2.7.
 The second star toward the south or closest to Scorpius is “Yed Posterior” at mag.
 3.2.
 Now move your telescope slightly to the NE of “Yed Prior” and use your star atlas to dead center, where NGC 6118 should be.

-If you are a visual observer and observing from a suburban backyard, I wish you good luckand you too will see this faint and elusive galaxy.
+If you are a visual observer and observing from a suburban backyard, I wish you luck.

 Recent Comments